ansimun/devharbor/README.md

 ## Init Options
 ### -f
     Specify dockerfile to use.
+    - devharbor init
+        Takes dockerfile from working directory.
+        First matching of 'Dockerfile' or '*.dockerfile'
-    Take default (arch-default): devharbor init
+    - devharbor init -f arch-ruby
-    Use one of the existing    : devharbor init -f arch-ruby Use file from path         : devharbor init -f /any/path/mydockerfile.dockerfile
+        Takes one of the existing dockerfiles.
+    - devharbor init -f /any/path/mydockerfile.dockerfile
-### -s
-    Path to the source directory.
+        Takes dockerfile from given path

 ## Start Options
 ### -a
     Attach to container after starting it.